hal-lab-u-tokyo/sakura-x-shell/README.md

 ```

 To run the encryption with the design, please use `SakuraXShellExampleAES128BitHLS` class in the ChipWhisperer Plugin.

+Another HLS implementation of AES 128-bit encryption is available in `examples/aes128_hls_rsm`, which is a protected version of the AES encryption by RSM masking scheme.
+IP package creation and block design creation are the same as the above.
+But don't forget to set `implementation="rsm"` argument when `con` method is called.

 ### VexRiscv on SAKURA-X
 32bit RISC-V core, VexRiscv, is also available on SAKURA-X.